leemeichin/say-cheese/readme.md

 \* The webcam functionality itself works in stable Firefox, however a [bug in the browser](https://bugzilla.mozilla.org/show_bug.cgi?id=771833) prevents the snapshot feature from working correctly.
+This will likely be fixed in version 18.

 License
 -------